Thursday, October 3, 2024

 The books are quite good.
 The second and third in the series, in fact, won Pulitzers.
 Each is written in the present tense, which is a little odd at first, but you get used to it.
 Some of the overall story is quite moving, as in a meeting between Rabbit and a former lover some twenty years after their fling.

 True, the N-bombs, anti-Semitic bombs, and homophobic bombs are not in abundance.
 But they are frequent enough.
-Since they are so casually part of the narrative, they hit like a slap.
+Since they are so casually part of the narrative, they’re like a slap to the face.

 It’s that casualness that is so galling.
 Presumably Updike is just painting a portrait as he sees it, but he never condemns the sewage that spills from some of his characters’ lips.

-There is, of course, much more to Rabbit is Rich and the others than what I’m here calling casual racism.
+There is, of course, much more to Rabbit is Rich and the others than what Im here calling casual racism.
 I love a good sentence, and they are plentiful.
-There are also parts – in Rabbit is Rich, especially – that made me laugh out loud.
-I must admit that it’s tempting to ignore the stereotypes and slurs as outdated reflections of their times, which they are.
-But I cannot overlook them, not without comment.
+There are also parts – in Rabbit is Rich, especially that made me laugh out loud.
+I must admit that its tempting to ignore the stereotypes and slurs as outdated reflections of their times, which they are.
+But it’s difficult to overlook them, not without comment.

 (In spite of what I have written here, I do recommend these novels.
 If you decide to read them, I strongly recommend looking at the entire series as a whole, and reading them all).